euroscipy/www.euroscipy.org/content/pages/2019/faq.md

 #### When will I get notified?

 All speakers have been notified.
-If in doube please also see the [program](program.html).
+If in doubt please also see the [program](program.html).

 #### How can I edit my speaker profile?